CorBer/waveSharp/README.md

+# please report issues (2024 04 15(
+Although several thousand people have downloaded the freeware only a few have submitted issues/discussions. <br>
+report your issues using https://github.com/CorBer/waveSharp/issues as they will be used for further development.
+If you have very specific ideas/request please describe those in detail when reporting.

 # waveSharp 1.0 beta released (2023-12-09)
 On the 9th of december 2023 we have released the 1st beta-version of waveSharp 1.0